diegomarquez/game-builder/README.md

         + Overview on all the callbacks available to component
         + Overview on all the callbacks available to collider_component

+    * Link to all the modules used in each example.
+Framework and example files.

 - Explain main components in src/README.md

 - Think about how to handle paths to images/sound